AmJayden/wizard101-spoofer/README.md

 # wizard101-spoofer
 Spoof your HWID on Wizard101 and log events and packets by name

+# How to use
+Using any auto attaching injector, inject `Wizard101 Spoofer.dll` into the game as soon as it starts, or launch it with the embedded login screen and inject before logging in.

 # How it works
 Using our packet logger, this spoofer intercepts any packets sending your MachineID to the server, and changes the data to a static randomly generated HWID